Research films > Ending preventable stillbirths

-Ending Preventable Stillbirths – A Lancet Special Series (2016)
+Ending preventable stillbirths – A Lancet Special Series

-Thirty years ago Isobel Martin, who lives in Wales, lost her baby daughter Holly at the very end of her pregnancy.
-Today she still carries a locket with a piece of Holly’s hair and a photograph.
-Christine in Malawi lost a baby during labor a year ago.
+Thirty years ago, Isobel Martin, who lives in Wales, lost her baby daughter Holly at the very end of her pregnancy.
+Today, she still carries a locket containing a piece of Holly’s hair and a photograph.
+Christine in Malawi lost a baby during labour a year ago.
 Her husband has now left her and she is stigmatized by her relatives.
-This film weaves their mirrored stories together with the new research published in the Lancet about the global problem of stillbirth, where women in the poorest countries are 250 times more likely to lose a baby during labor and birth than those in wealthy countries.
+This film weaves their mirrored stories together with the new research published in the Lancet about the global problem of stillbirth, where women in the poorest countries are 250 times more likely to lose a baby during labour and birth than those in wealthy countries.

-This is the full version of the film, shot in the UK and Malawi.
-It is designed to highlight the extent of the global problem, as well as the differing reasons for stillbirths between wealthy and poor countries.
+This full version of the film, shot in the UK and Malawi, highlight the extent of the global problem of stillbirth, and the differing reasons for stillbirths between wealthy and poor countries.

 Sign up for our free newsletter